slds-lmu/paper_2019_variationalResampleDistributionShift/README.md

 - make rand frand|vgmm|fvgmm_alexnet

 #### Statistics and Visualization
-- before you run this command, you should previously run
+- before you run this command, you should finish the vae-vgmm subdomain assignment first with result files saved on disk
-    - make build
-    - make label
 - change directory to root folder
-- 'make wasser_cv_emd' : compute wasserstein distance for random cross validation
+- `make wasser_cv_emd` : compute wasserstein distance for random cross validation
-- 'make wasser_vgmm_emd': compute wasserstein distance for vgmm-vae cross validation
+- `make wasser_vgmm_emd`: compute wasserstein distance for vgmm-vae cross validation
-- 'make t-SNE': generate t-SNE plot for all data divided by vgmm-vae  (results could be stored in /results/VAE_fashion-mnist_64_62 for example)
+- `make t-SNE`: generate t-SNE plot for all data divided by vgmm-vae  (results could be stored in /results/VAE_fashion-mnist_64_62 for example)
-- 'make distribution_y': plot the histogram of class distribution for each cluster, result is store in distribution_y.txt
+- `make distribution_y`: plot the histogram of class distribution for each cluster, result is store in distribution_y.txt

 #### Reproduce Plotting in the paper
 - go to  /Rsrc4plots and execute the R code to generate the beautiful ggplot